Past CPD Event

 - use CAT organisationally to support and enhance staff well being

-They will gain knowledge about how to
+They gained knowledge about how to

 - include CAT organisational skills in their self-supervision and supervision of others